cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

         .. method:: consolidate()

             Given a Duration with multiple components, consolidate into a single Duration.
 This can only be based on quarterLength; this is destructive: information is lost from coponents.
-This cannot be done for all Durations.
+This cannot be done for all Durations, as DurationUnits cannot express all durations

             >>> a = Duration()
             >>> a.fill(['quarter', 'half', 'quarter'])